 The Society also published over 2,000 books and pamphlets.
 This was in addition to textbooks, posters and flyers.
 They tended to be religious in nature.

-The National Temperance Society and Publishing House produced a large number of books.
+The National Temperance Society produced a large number of books.
 They were both fiction and non-fiction.
-This is an illustrative sample.
+This is a sample.

 Click on a title to read the book online at no cost.

 - All License of an Evil is a Sin.